-In this delete operation, we receive the content of the deleted item again on the “Resource” property, that might be hardly used, but that’s consuming bandwidth nevertheless.
+In this replace operation, we receive the content of the replaced item again on the “Resource” property, that might be hardly used, but that’s consuming bandwidth nevertheless.

 In applications where the item size is large or where the volume of operations is high, this accounts for quite a relevant chunk of network bandwidth, that we could be using to actually send more operations!
 Wouldn’t it be great if there was a way to tell the backend not to send the item body back?

 The Azure Cosmos DB .NET V3 SDK has a feature that you can use, per operation, to avoid the item body in the response.
 This feature is part of the ItemRequestOptions and is called EnableContentResponseOnWrite.